 At Sobek North, highly anomalous Bulk Leach Extractable Gold (BLEG) geochemical stream sediment sample results show strong and locally coincident anomalies of Cu, Au and Ag, as well as strong anomalies in the -80mesh ICP with a Cu-Au-Ag-Mo-Pb-Zn signature.
-These are significant results, and this area will be the focus of further groundwork during the current season.
+These are significant results, and this area will be the focus of further groundwork during the current season (news release December 1, 2022).